Looooopy/developer-images/docs/howto/windows/clipboard.md

 ### Use Neovim to copy

 * Open a file ```neovim [filepath]```
+* type :set clipboard+=unnamedplus (This will make default register to be * and + so we dont need to specify it)
 * in normal mode press 'v' for visual mode
 * select something to copy
-* press 'y*' to yank into windows clipboard
+* press 'y' to yank into windows clipboard
 * press esc to escape visual mode
 * go to a line there you would like to paste it
-* press 'p*' to paste from windows clipboard
+* press 'p' to paste from windows clipboard

 ## References